 I found a recipe my Mom had given me years ago for a Quick Sesame Loaf.
 It came together quickly with everything I had in my pantry and refrigerator.
 It is a light and spongy bread that is great for cleaning that last bit of sauce or soup out of the bowl.

 It just wasn’t quite right for this particular meal.
 I wanted something a bit heartier, so I kept digging.

 Finally, I found the recipe for savory bread that I could bake, without yeast, that would work with my Italian meal.
 It’s the little things in life that make us happy.
 For my husband, it’s watching America’s Funniest Home Videos.
 For me, it is baking bread.

-Last time I made this version of bread it was 2001.
+The last time I made this version of bread it was in 2001.
 No wonder it didn’t pop up in my brain right away.
-I have made it multiple times the last couple of weeks and am enjoying the many variations.
+I have made it multiple times in the last couple of weeks and am enjoying the many variations.
 It’s basically a quick bread so you can do a lot with the basic recipe.
 I used darker beer and added toasted walnuts for one loaf.
-I used a lighter beer, basil and garlic butter in another.
+I used a lighter beer, basil, and garlic butter in another.
 I also doubled the sugar and added dried cranberries and toasted pecans for a breakfast loaf.
 Let your imagination run wild and have some fun!

 Check out the Elegant Instant Pot Gathering menu and use this beer bread recipe to make for your hearty bread.
 Delish!
 You will use this easy recipe to make great bread over and over again.

 Where there is a will there is a way.
 So don’t give up on stress baking bread without yeast in your pantry.
 One of these three recipes will have you stress free through baking!